fsinfuhh/Bitpoll/README.md

 Bitpoll is a software to conduct polls about Dates, Times or general Questions.

-This is a new version of the Dudel from opatut (<https://github.com/opatut/dudel>) used on <mafiasi.de>, rewritten using the Django framework as a backend.
+This isa new version of the Dudel from opatut (<https://github.com/opatut/dudel>) used on <mafiasi.de>, rewritten using the Django framework as a backend.

 # Using Docker